 Second-prize winner of the Malko Conducting Competition in Copenhagen (2018), third-prize winner of the “Deutscher Dirigentenpreis” competition in Cologne (2017) and third-prize winner of the TCO International Conducting Competition in Taipei (Taiwan, 2015), Russian conductor Anna Rakitina is steadily building a promising career.

 She starts this season her two-year appointment as Assistant Conductor at the Boston Symphony Orchestra, becoming the second woman assistant conductor in the BSO’s history.

-In addition to her upcoming responsibilities in Boston, Anna Rakitina is a newly named 2019-20 Dudamel Fellow with the Los Angeles Philharmonic.
-Under the supervision of the orchestra’s Music and Artistic Director, Gustavo Dudamel, she will conduct Los Angeles Philharmonic youth concerts at Walt Disney Concert Hall and develop her craft through involvement in the LA Phil’s orchestral, education and community programs such as Youth Orchestra Los Angeles (YOLA).
+In addition to her position in Boston, Anna Rakitina is also one of the 19/20 Dudamel Fellows at the Los Angeles Philharmonic.
+Under the supervision of the orchestra’s Music and Artistic Director, Gustavo Dudamel, she will conduct the LA Phil youth concerts at the Walt Disney Concert Hall and develop her craft through her involvement in the LA Phil’s orchestral, education and community programs such as the Youth Orchestra of Los Angeles (YOLA).

 Please use only the latest biography.
 Changes may only be made after consultation with f r e i t a g a r t i s t s.